Share price out of sync?

 Results for the interim period to 31 March 2020

 Over the six months to 31 March 2020, SLPE delivered an NAV total return of (6.3%).
 This was the first quarter where the impact of the pandemic fed through to the portfolio, where there was a (12.5%) valuation impact, without taking currency moves into account.
-Given the lagged impact on NAV, as the pandemic’s impact on the values of unlisted companies flows through to the GPs, Alan expects valuations to continue to be negatively impacted by COVID-19 over the second half of the financial year.
+Given the lagged impact on NAV, as the pandemic’s impact on the values of unlisted companies flows through to the managers of the underlying funds (general partners), Alan expects valuations to continue to be negatively impacted by COVID-19 over the second half of the financial year.
 The impact is difficult to estimate, at this stage.
 We note that the pandemic impact on earnings, across the underlying companies, is likely to be materially offset by the increase in market comparable valuations, as a result of the broader rally in equities since.
 The contributors and detractors to NAV, over the interim results period, are illustrated in Figure 12 below.

 Realisations over the interim period amounted to £93.8m, mainly attributable to 3i Eurofund V, which held Action.
 Figures 13 and 14 highlight the main moves in drawdowns and distributions, over the period to 31 March.
 Distributions will continue to slow over the coming months.
 Excluding the Eurofund V realisation, SLPE’s realised return multiple was 2.3x cost.